 "Every stress leaves an indelible scar, and the organism pays for its survival after a stressful situation by becoming a little older."

-To identify novel epigenetic and molecular targets that will enhance our ability to predict, prevent, diagnose, and treat stress-related conditions
+To identify novel epigenetic and molecular targets that will enhance our ability to predict, prevent, and treat stress-related conditions